aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/patch-code-configuration/patch-code-set-customization/_index.md

 ## FAQs

-### 1. Where can I find the official documentation for Aspose.BarCode for .NET?
+### 1. Where can I find the documentation for Aspose.BarCode for .NET?
-You can find the official documentation at [https://reference.aspose.com/barcode/net/](https://reference.aspose.com/barcode/net/).
+You can find the documentation at [https://reference.aspose.com/barcode/net/](https://reference.aspose.com/barcode/net/).

 ### 2. How can I obtain a temporary license for Aspose.BarCode for .NET?
 You can get a temporary license from [https://purchase.aspose.com/temporary-license/](https://purchase.aspose.com/temporary-license/).